The fireball-fueled Northern Taurid meteor shower peaks tonight. How to watch the show

-One of the most explosive meteor showers of the year is active and set to hit its apex of activity Wednesday -- good news if you're into seeing fire in the sky.
+One of the most explosive meteor showers of the year is just past its peak but still very active, which is good news if you're into seeing fire in the sky.

 The Southern Taurid and Northern Taurid showers are active now and tend to produce a lot of sizzle in the form of fireballs that light up the skies.
 The Southern Taurid branch has already peaked, but can continue to contribute to the overall fireball count.
-The Northern Taurids are expected to reach maximum activity Wednesday night and into the following morning, according to the American Meteor Society, or AMS.
+The Northern Taurids likely hit maximum activity Wednesday night but remain active until early December, according to the American Meteor Society, or AMS.

 The Taurids are produced when Earth drifts through a cloud of debris left behind by Comet 2P/Encke around this time each year.
 Small chunks of dust might be seen burning up in our upper atmosphere as "shooting stars," while larger bits of space rock can produce more dramatic fireballs.